Automatic Password Recovery FAQs

 Depending on your sign-in habits, our system identifies your computer and, over time, establishes a level of trust with you and your computer.
 Once your computer is listed in our systems as a trusted computer, you'll receive notification of your eligibility to enable the Automatic Password Recovery service in the form of a pop-up window.
 Once you enable Automatic Password Recovery, you can change or reset your password without ever having to answer your Account Security Question.

-The Automatic Password Recovery feature is 100 percent free.
+The Automatic Password Recovery feature is completely free.

 Yes.
 You can activate this feature on a maximum of 10 computers (Mac and/or Windows).
 Our system examines each computer's behavior individually in order to determine that the machine is a trusted source.
 As of right now, if one of your home computers receives the Automatic Password Recovery invitation, you can't add the feature to your other computers until they also receive the invitation from our system.